 by Todd Parr

 “Some mommies sing you songs. / Some mommies read you stories. / All mommies like to hang out with you!”.
 The Mommy Book celebrates all kinds of moms and what makes each of them special.
-With his trademark simple text and quirky drawings, Todd Parr created another fun picture book for little ones. ~ Diverse – Toddlers
+With his trademark simple text and quirky drawings, Todd Parr created another fun picture book for little ones. ~ Diverse – Babies & Toddlers

 Mama, Do You Love Me?